saksaikot/next-js-by-example/next-js-by-example..md

 }
 ```

-again the getStaticPath need to be async and exported.
+Again the getStaticPath need to be async and exported.

 Along with the paths property we need to also provide the `fallback` property, the fallback property wii tell what action need to take in case paths are not matched, in our case we want to set fallback as false, ie `fallback:false`, meaning in case we don't have a valid path then show the 404 error message. next-js also provide feature to make the page on-demand if requested page is not found.when we use the `getStaticPaths` our `getStaticProps` can receive the data from the `getStaticPaths` we call it context.If we update the `getStaticProps` to receive the context and log it,we will see this log-

 ```txt